ABSURD

 (1) Suppose that “the number corresponding to √2 is a rational number” (proposition not-A).

-(2) By definition, a rational number can be written in the form of a fraction “p / q”, where p and q are prime numbers (a prime number can be divided only by itself and 1).
+(2) By definition, a rational number can be written as a fraction “p / q”, where p and q are prime numbers (a prime number can only be divided by itself and 1).

-From this hypothesis, it can be deduced that both p and q are even; Therefore, they have 2 as a common divisor, which is contradictory to the initial hypothesis.
+From this hypothesis, it can be deduced that both p and q are even; Therefore, they have 2 as a common divisor, which is contradicting the initial hypothesis.